SPD616 Law, Collaboration & Transition

-This course provides a comprehensive overview of the professional, legal, and ethical practices for educators.
-The focus in on special education law and issues, but also incorporates legal issues related to education in general.
+A comprehensive overview of the professional, legal, and ethical practices for educators.
+The focus is on special education law and issues, but also incorporates legal issues related to education in general.
 The candidate will also examine collaborative practices with all practitioners including community members and family members.